 12. Visionary Leadership

 Visionary leadership focuses on creating a compelling future vision and rallying the team around the vision.
 Visionary leaders are forward-thinking, articulate a clear direction, and inspire others to follow.
-Visionary leadership drives long-term success, with Mazzetti & Schaufeli (2022) showing that engaging leadership, including visionary elements, boosts employee engagement and team effectiveness.
+Visionary leadership drives long-term success, with Mazzetti & Schaufeli in 2022 showing that engaging leadership, including visionary elements, boosts employee engagement and team effectiveness.
 However, without practical execution plans, visionary leadership leads to frustration.

 Visionary leadership is especially valuable in times of change or crisis.
 For example, Elon Musk’s leadership at Tesla exemplifies visionary leadership, successfully guiding the company toward a sustainable energy future.